Avoca (Qld)

 Avoca has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely to impact the area.
-Key projects include New Social Housing in Avoca, Bundaberg Regional Aviation and Aerospace Precinct, Bundaberg GHAG Solar PV Park, and Branvale Estate.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely to affect this region.
+Notable initiatives include New Social Housing in Avoca, Bundaberg Regional Aviation and Aerospace Precinct, Bundaberg GHAG Solar PV Park, and Branvale Estate.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.